Lizzie-2018

 Doctor Genessier (Pierre Brassier) is a brilliant and successful physician who specializes in plastic surgery.
 After a vicious car accident that he is to blame for, he attempts to repair the ruined face of his daughter, Christiane (Edith Scob), a victim of the wreck.

-Louise aids Génessier partly because of his help in restoring her damaged face in events that happened before the film begins.
+Louise aids Génessier partly because he helps restore her damaged face in events before the film begins.

-Scob is the stand-out character, containing an innocent and quietly melancholy existence as she is the clear victim of the story.
-Her defeated posture while resiliently hopeful and demure is complex for an actress to carry and she defines grace and poise.
+Scob is the stand-out character, containing an innocent and quietly melancholy existence as she is the apparent victim of the story.
+Her defeated posture, while resiliently hopeful and demure, is complex for an actress to carry, and she defines grace and poise.

-The surgery scenes are chilling featuring white, starchy uniforms worn by a doctor, assistant, and victim.
-The scenes could almost be mechanical tutorials offered to first-rate medical students with scholarly intentions if this were not a horror film, the look is so documentary style.
+The surgery scenes are chilling, featuring white, starchy uniforms worn by a doctor, assistant, and victim.
+The scenes could almost be mechanical tutorials offered to first-rate medical students with scholarly intentions.
+If this were not a horror film, the look would be documentary-style.

 Genessier calmly cuts an entire circular length of his victim as a hint of blood slowly oozes down the sides of her face in an almost tender fashion.

-The film is not the 1980s slasher film image that encompasses non-horror film-goers’ preconceptions and, made in 1960, contains a somber yet gorgeous texture.
+The film, made in 1960, is not the 1980s slasher film image that encompasses non-horror film-goers’ preconceptions.
+It has a gorgeous texture.

 Horror films often get bad raps, but poetic and stylized horror films are a diamond in the rough.